The Italian bard

 Did you know?

-- This ‘Italian’ bard is possibly one of the few surviving objects made by the Italian armourers headed by Filippo de Grampis and Giovanni Angelo de Littis, who were employed in Henry VIII’s royal workshops from 1511.
+- This ‘Italian’ bard is possibly one of the few surviving objects made by Italian armourers, headed by Filippo de Grampis and Giovanni Angelo de Littis, employed in Henry VIII’s royal workshops from 1511.

-- The large embossed domes fitted over the horse’s shoulders, while the embossed sprays of fluting are purely ornamental.
+- The large embossed domes with embossed sprays of fluting fitted over the horse’s shoulders are purely ornamental.
 Badges of King Henry VIII – portcullises (defensive drop-gates) and Tudor roses decorate the armour.

 - The pairs of holes around the armour were for attaching a padded lining for safety and comfort.
 The arched stirrups allowed the foot to slide through cleanly and not get caught if the jouster was unhorsed.